Skip to content

 }

-Note: If you use an asterisk (*) for Resource in the key policy, then the policy grants permission for the key to only the replication role.
-The policy doesn't allow the replication role to elevate its permissions.
+Note: If you use a wildcard (*) for Resource in the key policy, then the policy grants permission only to the replicated IAM role for the AWS KMS key.
+The policy doesn't allow the replicated role to elevate its permissions.

-In the Principal section, be sure to add the ARN of the replication IAM role that you created in Step 1.
+In the Principal section, add the Amazon Resource Name (ARN) of the replication IAM role that you created.

 "Id": "PolicyForDestinationBucket",